-- In Dragon Ball Z, a henchman of Frieza's arrives to announce that the Ginyu Force has arrived.
-As soon as he's finished, Frieza promptly vaporizes him with eyebeams.
+- A henchman of Frieza's arrives to announce that the Ginyu Force has arrived.
+As soon as he's finished, Frieza promptly vaporizes him with Eye Beams.
 The worst part for this poor messenger was that the arrival of the Ginyu Force was good news for Frieza, seeing as they were his men.
 His most elite warriors, at that.
 Frieza said his reason for doing so was because he didn't need him anymore.

-- Asobi Ni Ikuyo does this in the first episode when Aoi shoots a messenger... or, rather, shoots in the general direction of a messenger.
-He purposely missed, just because he felt like scaring the crap out of the dude.
+- Cat Planet Cuties does this in the first episode when Aoi shoots a messenger... or, rather, shoots in the general direction of a messenger.
+She purposely missed, just because she felt like scaring the crap out of the dude.
 Though this was less because she was upset with the message he brought and more with the fact that he'd dickishly brought it to her in broad daylight, violating contact protocol and interrupting the nice time she'd been having with Kio.

 - In Hellsing, Alucard blasts Schrödinger when he comes as a messenger to a Hellsing conference (of course, Schrödinger survives that, thanks to his "quantum physics" abilities).

 - In Lupin III: Dead or Alive, General Headhunter's opinion seems to be that this trope is "cut the head off of the messenger".
 Not even for bringing him unexpected news: just bringing the news that he might already expect is dangerous if he's already in a bad mood.

 - In Saint Seiya Omega, Pallas gets so angry when she's told that one of her generals has disobeyed her orders that she vaporizes the unfortunate Mook who is reporting the situation to her.
 The poor man tries to tell her that he's only informing her of what he saw, to no avail.